NCAR/noahmp/drivers/erf/dev/plan-cpp-interface.md

-  allocation; the `noahmp_type` column working set becomes device-friendly (private per thread, fixed-size, no allocatable components); the `i,j` loop becomes an offload region on ERF's stream; the generator emits residency + coupling accessors; `ERF_NOAHMP.cpp` drops the pinned buffers, the transposes, and the per-step sync.
+  allocation; the `noahmp_type` column working set becomes device-friendly (private per thread, fixed-size, no allocatable components); the `i,j` loop becomes an offload region on ERF's stream; the generator emits residency + coupling accessors; `ERF_NOAHMP_Advance.cpp` drops the pinned buffers, the transposes, and the per-step sync.
 - **Kept as oracle:** the host Fortran path (compile without offload flags).